BlossomRec: Block-level Fused Sparse Attention Mechanism for Sequential Recommendations: Experiments

 \subsection{Case Study (RQ5)}

-As illustrated in Figure \ref{fig:feature_map}, we manually selected one interaction sequence from ML-1M and visualized the final-layer feature maps produced by three SR models.
-BlossomRec retains full ranks, indicating that BlossomRec is capable of preserving full feature detail.
-Moreover, the feature values of BlossomRec are generally larger than those of both SASRec and LinRec, reflecting a stronger global attention capability.
-In contrast, the feature map generated by LinRec is visibly lighter and concentrates almost exclusively on the last few positions, whereas earlier positions are processed identically, revealing a strong recency bias.
-While SASRec and BlossomRec produce feature maps of similar structure, both capture features across the entire sequence, BlossomRec’s map exhibits richer and more diverse textural patterns, demonstrating more stable representational characteristics.
-We attribute this to its explicit long- and short-term interest selection mechanism.
+As illustrated in Figure~\ref{fig:feature_map}, we manually select one interaction sequence from ML-1M and visualize the final-layer feature maps produced by three SR models.
+BlossomRec preserves full-rank feature representations, indicating its ability to retain richer feature information.
+Moreover, the feature values produced by BlossomRec are generally larger than those of SASRec and LinRec, suggesting stronger global representation capacity.
+In contrast, the feature map generated by LinRec is lighter and concentrates primarily on the last few positions, while earlier positions exhibit highly similar patterns, revealing a strong recency bias.
+Although SASRec and BlossomRec produce feature maps with similar overall structures and both capture features across the entire sequence, BlossomRec exhibits richer and more diverse textural patterns, suggesting more stable and expressive representations.
+We attribute this improvement to its explicit long- and short-term interest selection mechanism.